mapzen/metro-extracts/docs/fileformat.md

     }
     }

 That's a lot of information to explain that this is a helipad.
-Basically, every OSM tag that could be applied to a point, line, or polygon is stored as a feature property within that point, line, or polygon.
+Every OSM tag that could be applied to a point, line, or polygon is stored as a feature property within that point, line, or polygon.
+This file format is great if you want some refinement of the OSM data, but still want to see all possible tags for every feature.

-`imposm` exports are a little more granular and grouped into multiple datasets, most of which are important OSM tags that make sense to separate (administrative polygons, waterways, roads, and so on).
-Some versions of the same dataset that have been simplified; if the filename has the suffix `gen`, it's been generalized.

-All extracted shapefiles and GeoJSONs use EPSG:4326 for the projection.
+### Data split by OpenStreetMap tags

+The **IMPOSM** file format is the most refined file format offered in Metro Extracts.
+This format generates multiple files, separated by OSM tag and sorted into logical types such as:
+- Administrative boundaries
+- Aeroways
+- Amenities
+- Buildings
+- Land usage
+- Places
-- imposm shapefiles: EPSG:4326
+- Roads
+- Transport Areas
+- Water Areas
-- osm2pgsql shapefiles: EPSG:4326
+- Waterways
-- GeoJSONs (imposm and osm2pgsql): EPSG:4326

-#### Technical details osm2pgsql and imposm files

-If you're working with spatial data, you're most likely working with SQL data. `osm2pgsql` and `imposm` are tools for importing .osm data into PostGIS.
-Mapzen's chef recipe then generates shapefiles using the PostGIS command [pgsql2shp](http://www.bostongis.com/pgsql2shp_shp2pgsql_quickguide.bqg) and GeoJSONs using `ogr2ogr`. `osm2pgsql` and imposm carve up .osm data in different ways that you can configure yourself.
+The naming comes straight from OpenStreetMap and might be confusing if you're not used to OSM tags.
+Here's more information about how tags work: [http://wiki.openstreetmap.org/wiki/Map_Features](http://wiki.openstreetmap.org/wiki/Map_Features).

+This file format mostly follows the [IMPOSM specifications](https://imposm.org/docs/imposm/latest/database_schema.html#tables), but differs a little.
+For instance, roads are simplified (If the filename has the suffix gen, it’s been generalized.).

+### Raw OSM Data

+The raw, unformatted data in Metro Extracts from OpenStreetMap is stored in two formats: [**PBF**](http://wiki.openstreetmap.org/wiki/PBF_Format) and [**XML**](http://wiki.openstreetmap.org/wiki/OSM_XML).
+This data is intended for use in a database (SQL for instance) as it includes *everything* from the extract and is not simplified at all.
+If you want to make custom groupings of the data through your own processing, this is the type for you!
+There are two options for this raw data format- PBF or XML.
+There are more specific reasons to use one over another, but PBF is a more compressed version, allowing for faster downloads.

+### Coastlines